sockysec/Telerecon/README.md

 # Telerecon
-A reconnaissance framework for researching and investigating Telegram for OSINT purposes.
+Telerecon is a reconnaissance framework for researching and investigating Telegram for OSINT purposes.

 ![image](https://github.com/sockysec/Telerecon/assets/121141737/096861e9-5f4d-42cb-8360-9a59676460ce)